- General information

 Study-in de is a modern website enhancing the information services by the German Academic Exchange Service: international students can find information about studying and living in Germany in a user-friendly environment that is enriched by Web 2.0 offerings.
 While the web structure itself provides access to information on aspects of preparing for study, learning German, [...]

-dynamically, the brochure can make no claim to be complete but it offers links to websites where you can find the latest information on visa regulations, health insurance questions, the various kinds [...]
+dynamically, the brochure can make no claim to be complete but it offers links to websites where you can find the latest information on visa regulations, health insurance questions, the various kinds of research [...]

 Dokument von: Bundesministerium für Bildung und Forschung (BMBF)